- The undeniable benefits that customer information system offers

 The utility providers can analyze collected information to capture actionable insights about their clients.
 Based on those analytics, they can design, manage, and execute customized products, services, and promotion programs and track each program’s results and effectiveness.

-By advancing CIS, utility companies reposition themselves as innovative, customer-friendly, and tech-savvy service providers.
+By advancing customer information system , utility companies reposition themselves as innovative, customer-friendly, and tech-savvy service providers.
 Many developed countries are heavily adopting customer information systems to offer sustainable energy supply and management.

 For example, the European Union has recently witnessed a surge in customer’s demand for control over their billings and the penetration of smartphone-based payment methods.
 They plan to replace 80% of the total utility meters in the region through a new CIS platform to open new avenues for market expansion.